alejomendoza/stellar-ipfs/README.md

-SEP-40 Off-chain storage IPFS
+SEP Off-chain storage IPFS

 This package explores how large sized NFTs on Stellar would work.